wojnar48/bronson/README.md

 ### Rack Middleware & Router

 Rack middleware is used via the rack gem to provide a convenient interface for working with client requests and responses.
-Because Rack requires and object that responds to the call method, Bronson uses a Proc to construct such an object which is then passes to Rack Server's start method as visible in the code snippet below.
+Because Rack requires an object that responds to the call method, Bronson uses a Proc to construct such an object which is then passes to Rack Server's start method as visible in the code snippet below.

 ![bronson rack_image][bronson_rack]